LockdownRP-PZ/Rulebook/README.md

 ### 3.2 Do not destroy any items or architecture

-- You are not permitted to destroy any items in the base.
+- You are not permitted to destroy any items in the safehouse.
 This included destroying locked containers to force loot to drop.
-- To gain entry and legally loot a base, the base must be unlocked.
+- To gain entry and legally loot a safehouse, the safehouse must be unlocked.
 You are not permitted to break down a door, wall or barricade.
 You must find a legitimate way in.
-  - An example of an illegal base raiding techniques is using zombies to break down parts of a base.
+  - An example of an illegal safehouse raiding techniques is using zombies to break down parts of a safehouse.
-  - Any form of damage to a base by a player will be classified as griefing and will be dealt with as such.
+  - Any form of damage to a safehouse by a player will be classified as griefing and will be dealt with as such.

 ### 3.3 Do not steal an overwhelming amount.